 Runtime data from zenon Runtime, such as variable values for display or for display dynamics, are only provided if the HTML client can authenticate itself to zenon Runtime.
-This can happen in two ways by providing a user name and password:
+This can happen in two ways by means of user name and password:

-- ► Automatic login by configuring a user as part of deployment.
-For more details, see the Deployment of the Web Engine (on page 75) chapter. - ► Manual login by the web client in a login screen.
+- Automatic login by configuring a user as part of deployment.
+For more details, see the Deployment of the Web Engine (on page 75) chapter. - ► Manual login by the zenon Web Client in a login screen.
 For details, see the Create login screen chapter.